RustAudio/vst3-sys/readme.md

 ## License

 `vst3-sys` is licensed under the terms of the GNU GPLv3 license.
 This port is a derivative work of the original SDK, and while we do not redistribute any of the original source code it was not made in isolation.
-If you wish to have a compatible license with your own agreement with Steinberg, please contact me.

 (TL;DR VST3 licensing is complicated, GPLv3 is the lowest friction to put this into the wild).